Favourite

 French Fig

 The Saltworks Company French Fig is an Extrait de Parfum launched in 2024.
-The fragrance opens with Fig Leaf, Grass, and Tarragon, settles into a heart of Coconut, Pepper, Apricot, and Fig, and dries down to a base of Cedar, Amber, and Balsam.
+French Fig opens with Fig Leaf, Grass, and Tarragon, settles into a heart of Musk, Pepper, Fig, and Apricot, and dries down to a base of Balsam, Amber, and Cedar.
+The Saltworks Company's French Fig carries a Favourite verdict, a sweet-led wear.

 A greener, drier take on Diptyque Philosykos, French Fig blends milky coconut fig with fresh-cut grass, red pepper, and soft cedar.
 A skin-close 25 percent parfum for quiet daily wear rather than a statement.